gdewael/h5torch/README.md

 #### Sampling

-Once a dataset is createed using `h5torch.File`, it can be used as a PyTorch Dataset using `h5torch.Dataset`.
+Once a dataset is created using `h5torch.File`, it can be used as a PyTorch Dataset using `h5torch.Dataset`.
 Sampling can occur along any of the axes in the central object, upon which the corresponding indices in the objects aligned to that axis are also sampled.
 Alternatively, `coo` sampling (available for `N-D` and `coo`-type central objects) samples one specific element of the central dataset, along with the corresponding indices of all axis-aligned objects.

 <img src="./h5torch/img/h5torch.svg" width="750">